bychwa/lemonade/README.md

 # Lemonade

 Lemonade is an aws authenticator tool that allows users to get aws credentials for different assumed account roles that are multi-factor (mfa) protected.
-This credential can be used to make api calls to aws.
+These credentials can be used to make api calls to aws.

-  - aws-sdk api calls
+  - AWS-SDK Api calls
-  - different aws tools
+  - Different aws tools

 ### New Features!
   - Select different profiles from the system tray